S7eezy/stz-elevator/README.md

 - Whenever your ped stands at a distance of over 50 meters from the Lobby elevator.
 - Whenever distance reaches 100, 200 or 500 meters between you and the elevator, the resource will adjust its wait time on the main loop.

-I thought it would be interesting to share this, even if you absolutely don't need this specific elevator because of the way it works.
+I thought it would be interesting to share this even if you absolutely don't need this specific elevator, because of the way it works with distances.

 # Credits
 **RageUI by iTexZoz:**